BillyDM/awesome-audio-dsp/OPEN_SOURCE_PLUGINS_AND_SOFTWARE.md

 - [`Bespoke Synth`] - A very modular synthesizer with support for complex routing, modulation, and sequencing.
 It can even host VST plugins, blurring the lines between synth and DAW.
 - [`Cardinal`] - An open source modular synthesizer plugin that can host [`VCV Rack`] plugins.
 - [`OctaSine`] - A versitile FM synth written in full-stack [`Rust`].
+- [`ChowKick`] - A high quality oldschool kick drum synthesizer.

 ## Audio FX
 - [`Wolf Shaper`] - Good quality waveshaper with support for unlimited nodes.
 - [`Mverb`] - Nice-sounding plate reverb.
 - [`Room Reverb`] - Nice sounding algorithmic reverb based on [`Freeverb`].
 - [`Dragonfly Reverb`] - Algorithmic reverb based on [`Freeverb`].
+- [`BYOD`] - A plugin with many high quality guitar pedal, amp, and cabinet effects (as well as some other effects).
+It has a fancy node-based UI.
 - [`CloudReverb`] - Beautiful shimmering reverb based on the `CloudSeed` plugin by Valdemar Erlingsson.
 I choose this over the original as that uses a Windows-only C# platform for its GUI.
   - There is also a port of this plugin with a GUI called [`Aether`].
 - [`Luftikus`] - Good quality analogue modeled equalizer.